Electric Vehicle Charger Grants

 • The Workplace Charging Scheme (WCS) is a voucher-based scheme that provides support towards the up-front costs of the purchase and installation of electric vehicle charge-points, for eligible businesses, charities and public sector organisations.

-For full details click here to access the government’s website
+For more information about this grant click here to access the government's website or contact us and we'll be happy to help.

 • Click here to access the government’s website for more information about how the grant scheme works or start your application